michaelmarty/UniDec/readme.md

 convert the data to .txt.
 It will compress the retention time dimension into a single spectrum.
 A single file can be opened directly, or multiple files can be converted using Tools > Simple Batch Process Raw to Txt.
 For a fancier conversion such as extracting specific functions or scans, try Tools > Raw to Txt Conversion Wizard.
 Note: rawreader.exe has been replaced with the MassLynxSDK 4.5 Python library.
-Water's converters will need MassLynxRaw.dll and/or cdt.dll in the same directory as the converter executables (the unidec_bin folder or the top directory).
-You can find these at: [https://interface.waters.com/masslynx/developers-area/sdks/](https://interface.waters.com/masslynx/developers-area/sdks/).
+Water's converters will need MassLynxRaw.dll and/or cdt.dll in the same directory as the converter executables (the unidec/bin folder or the top directory).
+You can find these at: [https://interface.waters.com/masslynx/developers-area/sdks/](https://interface.waters.com/masslynx/developers-area/sdks/) if they aren't already there.

-Thermo .raw files can be read as you would a text file on Windows thanks to [multiplierz](https://github.com/BlaisProteomics/multiplierz).
-You will need [MSFileReader](https://thermo.flexnetoperations.com/control/thmo/download?element=6306677) installed.
+Agilent .d files can be read as you would a text file on Windows thanks to [multiplierz](https://github.com/BlaisProteomics/multiplierz).
 Please cite them (http://onlinelibrary.wiley.com/doi/10.1002/pmic.201700091/abstract).
 It will compress all scans together unless parsed with MetaUniDec.

-Note: multiplierz is currently not compatible for Python 3.
-However, you can make it work by fixing the print and import commands.
-I can provide a modified version on request.
+Thermo .raw files should be able to be opened natively on Windows.
+Thermo DLLs are included bundled with UniDec.

 Finally, many vendor formats can be converted mzML using [Proteowizard](http://proteowizard.sourceforge.net/).
 UniDec will open mzML file as if they are a text file, and this format should be cross platform.
-We utilize [pymzML](http://pymzml.github.io/intro.html#general-information) for this.
+We use [pymzML](http://pymzml.github.io/intro.html#general-information) for this.
 Please [cite them](https://www.ncbi.nlm.nih.gov/pubmed/22302572).

+If you are a fan of mzXML, we recently added mzXML support courtesy of pyteomics (please cite: Goloborodko, A.A.; Levitsky, L.I.; Ivanov, M.V.; and Gorshkov, M.V.
+(2013) “Pyteomics - a Python Framework for Exploratory Data Analysis and Rapid Software Prototyping in Proteomics”, Journal of The American Society for Mass Spectrometry, 24(2), 301–304.
+DOI: 10.1007/s13361-012-0516-6 and Levitsky, L.I.; Klein, J.; Ivanov, M.V.; and Gorshkov, M.V.
+(2018) “Pyteomics 4.0: five years of development of a Python proteomics framework”, Journal of Proteome Research.
+DOI: 10.1021/acs.jproteome.8b00717).

-## MetaUniDec File Types and Importing
+## MetaUniDec and UniChrom File Types and Importing

-With MetaUniDec, everything is stored in a single HDF5 files.
+With MetaUniDec and UniChrom, everything is stored in a single HDF5 files.
-The HDF5 Import Wizard allows you to import a range of different file types directly into a single HDF5 file.
+The HDF5 Import Wizard allows you to import a range of different file types directly into a single HDF5 file for MetaUniDec.
 Thermo RAW and mzML files are supported fully, which means that either the scan or time range can be specified.
 Text and Waters RAW files are supported for file import.
 Text files must be a single m/z spectrum.
-Waters RAW files will have all scans summed into a single m/z spectrum upon import.
+Waters RAW files will have all scans summed into a single m/z spectrum upon import in MetaUniDec.
 The File>Waters Conversion Wizard tool allows specific scans to be converted into text files for importing.

 In addition to the Import Wizard, there are several Manual File options, which will allow you to create blank HDF5